Top Ten Study Abroad Tips for Parents

 Visitation: You may want to visit your child while he or she is overseas.
 However, if you choose to do so, do it the right way.

-- You will miss your student and he or she will miss you, but for ultimate growth, the student needs to spend quality time immersed in the culture and with fellow study abroad students.
+- You will miss your child and he or she will miss you, but for ultimate growth, the student needs to spend quality time immersed in the culture and with fellow study abroad students.

 - Be prepared to switch roles with your child and allow him or her to show you a thing or two.